overlookhotel/MAT292-Project/README.md

 **SIRU_testing.mlx** ― This file is used to evaluate the MAE of the SIRU model \
 **final_model.mlx** ― This is the code for our model

+## Running the Code Files
+Create a folder